 Elements of Microeconomics - AS.180.102

-Pre-College students & Undergraduate students May 27 - June 27 Online
+Pre-College students & Undergraduate students May 18 - June 26 Online

 3 Credits Status: Open Save this Course View Saved Courses

-An introduction to the economic system and economic analysis with emphasis on demand and supply, relative prices, the allocation of resources, and the distribution of goods and services, theory of consumer behavior, theory of the firm, and competition and monopoly, including the application of microeconomic analysis to contemporary problems.
+This course is an introduction to the economic system and economic analysis, with an emphasis on demand and supply, relative prices, the allocation of resources, and the distribution of goods and services.
+It covers the theory of consumer behavior, the theory of the firm, and competition and monopoly, including the application of microeconomic analysis to contemporary problems.

 This online course is primarily delivered asynchronously; however, your instructor may schedule live interactions as well.
 Please refer to your syllabus for these opportunities and for important course deadlines.